sfc-gh-wilin/arkema-pricing/20260918_GrantsNeeded.md

 1. **I am 100% blocked.** My role has zero privileges.
 I cannot create a database, a schema, or a warehouse, and `ARKEMA_PRICING_DB` does not exist. **Every item in the App workstream plan — Phase 1 discovery included — is waiting on this document being actioned.** Please name the `ACCOUNTADMIN` who owns it and give me a turnaround date; my critical path now runs entirely through them.
 2. **`arc/deploy/spcs_setup.sql` must not be run as-is.** It runs `USE DATABASE ARKEMA_PRICING_DB` before that database exists, grants everything to `SYSADMIN` rather than a project role, uses `CREATE OR REPLACE` on the external access integration, and `GRANT SELECT ON ALL TABLES` on schemas whose tables do not exist yet so the grants would silently apply to nothing. §3–§6 above supersede it.
 I will fix the script under M3-01.
 3. **The BOM fan-out has no guardrail today.** Up to 144× scan multiplication on real ZFSC07 data, no statement timeout, no cancel path.
 The `STATEMENT_TIMEOUT_IN_SECONDS = 3600` in §3 is the cheap mitigation.
 It is worth setting before any real data lands, not after the first runaway bill.
-4. **Egress hosts need an InfoSec decision, not just a grant.** §4c opens six public CDN hosts for map tiles and fonts.
+4. **Egress hosts need an InfoSec decision, not just a grant.** §4c opens eight public CDN hosts for map tiles and fonts.
 If Arkema InfoSec refuses, the map and font behaviour changes and that becomes a UI finding for UAT.
 Better to know in September.
-5. **The POC's `PUBLIC` grants must not be carried over.** `ARC_AGENT` was granted to `ROLE PUBLIC` in the prototype.
-Getting this scoped correctly at grant time is far cheaper than retrofitting it during UAT.
+5. **The POC's `PUBLIC` grants must not be carried over.** `cortex/deploy_agent_v2.sql` ends with `GRANT USAGE ON AGENT ...
+ARC_V2_AGENT TO ROLE PUBLIC`.
+In the Arkema account that would let **any user** query the pricing agent and, through its `run_simulation` and `run_recommendations` tools, execute simulations and the ML pricing engine against real margin data.
+Same defect class as the audit's #1 blocker.
+Getting this scoped at grant time is far cheaper than retrofitting during UAT.
+See §6a(e).
+6. **`ARC_AGENT` (v1) has no reproducible DDL.** It was created by hand in the Snowsight UI from `arc_agent.json`, and `service_spec.yaml` points the app at it. `ARC_V2_AGENT` does have DDL and is the NLC2-pilot-aligned version. **Which one we deploy needs deciding in Phase 1** — if it is v1, we have an unreproducible object in the critical path, which is the same class of problem as the audit's finding #6 about the deployment not being rebuildable from the repo.
-6. **The service spec has no `serviceRoles:` block**, so as written there is no way to grant anyone endpoint access — Michael's early access and UAT sharing both depend on a spec change, not a grant.
+7. **The service spec has no `serviceRoles:` block**, so as written there is no way to grant anyone endpoint access — Michael's early access and UAT sharing both depend on a spec change, not a grant.
 Small fix, but it has to happen before §7 is usable, and it is the kind of thing that surfaces on the morning of a UAT kickoff if nobody looks for it now.
+8. **Two Cortex Search services will start costing money the day they are created.** Both are defined with `TARGET_LAG = '1 day'` against `ARC_COMPUTE_WH`, so they refresh daily whether or not anyone opens the app.
+Small at current document volumes, but it is a standing cost and worth a conscious decision rather than a surprise on the first bill.
+9. **AI access may be deliberately restricted in this account.** `USE AI FUNCTIONS` and `SNOWFLAKE.CORTEX_USER` are granted to `PUBLIC` by default, but a security-conscious organisation may have revoked them.
+If Arkema has, **F8 GenAI — which Michael confirmed in writing as a "Must" — cannot work without a policy decision from their security team.** That is a scope conversation, not a grant, and I would rather discover it in September.
+Step 8 of §0 is designed to surface it.
-7. **Paid vs trial account is still unconfirmed.** This does not block SPCS — but it was the blocker for SAR, and it likely affects other platform features, so it is worth answering while we have an admin's attention.
+10. **Paid vs trial account is still unconfirmed.** This does not block SPCS — but it was the blocker for SAR, and it likely affects other platform features, so it is worth answering while we have an admin's attention.
-8. **§7 is deliberately provisional.** I would rather confirm service-role syntax against a real deployed service than guess at it.
+11. **§7 is deliberately provisional.** I would rather confirm service-role syntax against a real deployed service than guess at it.
 It is not on the critical path for §3–§6.

 ---